LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/standalone-ops/enrich.en.md

 ![Pipe Readable to Writable Events](../../../images/botmon-example1-people-to-peopleplus-events.png "700px|center" )

 ### Example 2
-This example is nearly identical to Example 1 above except that this time we are are going to use config to tell the SDK to batch up events for us so we can be more efficient.
-The calls out to a public API to enrich each event with the country code based on the country name.
+Example 2 expand Example 1 to
+use config to tell the SDK to batch up events for us so we can be more efficient.
+The code calls out to a public API to enrich each event with the country code based on the country name.
 The free API we are using requires a separate API request for each country.
-Sure, we could try to make some kind of cache but there's lots of cases where you can't do this.
-So, we're at risk of not being able to read and enrich events from the upstream queue fast enough to keep up if events are slamming into that upstream queue super fast.
+We risk creating backpressure if we cannot enrich (transform or write) our ReadEvents as fast as the ReadEvents are received.

-So, we're going to ask the SDK to micro-batch up events 10 at a time and then invoke our `transform` function with all ten at once and if it's waited more than one second for 10 to show up then our config tells the SDK to just go ahead and invoke `transform` with whatever it's got so far.
-Then in the enrich transform function we're going to modify our `addCountryCode` function to make concurrent API requests for each person we are transforming, parallelizing the work and making it much faster so we can keep up.
+We're going to ask the SDK to micro-batch up events 10 at a time and then invoke our `transform` function with all ten at once and if it's waited more than `batch.time` (1000ms or one second in our example) for `batch.count` events (10 per our example) to show up then our config tells the SDK to just go ahead and invoke `transform` with all received events at that point.
+In the enrich transform function we're going to modify our `addCountryCode` function to make concurrent API requests for each person we are transforming, parallelizing the work and making it much faster so we can keep up.
 To make the example more interesting, we set `config.limit` now to 100 so we get a lot more events before we stop reading from the upstream queue.
 The config in the `config` attribute is important for specifying how long we're meant to read from the upstream queue before we stop reading and close down shop.

-If you're running in a lambda function, you've only got 15 min before AWS shuts down your lambda and that may sound like a long time unless you are reading from a queue that is forever getting new events shoved into it, a pretty common case.
-By default, if you don't set any config to tell the SDK when to stop reading from the upstream queue, the SDK will read for up to 80% of the total time remaining for your lambda, if you are in fact running as a lambda.
+If you're running in a Lambda function, the maximum timeout before AWS shuts down your lambda is 15 minutes.
+That may sound like a long time unless you are reading from a queue that is forever getting new events shoved into it, a common case in streaming applications.
+If your code is running as an AWS Lambda, by default, if you don't set any config to tell the SDK when to stop reading from the upstream queue, the SDK will read for up to 80% of the total time remaining timeout parameter of your Lambda.
 That then saves 20% of the time for you to finish processing.

 You'll notice that because we used the `EnrichBatchOptions` to batch things up that the `transform` function arguments change.
 That's because the SDK isn't invoking `transform` with just one object but with the batch: an array of objects.

 The first argument is just the array of events direct from the upstream queue.
-The second arg is an event wrapper around the whole array of events directly from the upstream queue - not really needed except in rare use cases.
-The third argument is for backward compatability when using the `enrich` as a callback instead of using async.
-Please only use async going forward and so you don't need the third arg.
+The second argument is an event wrapper around the entire array of events directly from the upstream queue - not really needed except in rare use cases.
+The third argument is deprecated and remains only for backwards compatability when using the `enrich` function as a callback instead of using async.
+It should be omitted in lieu of the async pattern going forward.

 When we're done enriching the events, we simply return the array of the new events to send them on their way to the destination RStreams queue.
 See